 Luk 23:56 And they [the women] returned [went home], and prepared spices and ointments; and rested the [Saturday] sabbath day according to the commandment.

-[ The 3 days (all or part of 3 24-hour days) and 3 nights (all or part of 3 12-hour nights) that Jesus is "in the heart of the earth [sepulchre, tomb]" (see Mat 12:39-40) doesn't start counting until after sundown on Thursday (crucifixion day).
-Sometime during the evening (see Mat 27:57-58 and Mar 15:42-45) (after sundown) on Thursday (using today's time), the counting does begin with Friday-Heb night (part of a 12-hour night, that began at sundown Thursday, night#1), and Friday-Heb day (part of a 24-hour day, that began at sundown Thursday, day#1). ]
+[ The 3 days (all or part of 3 24-hour days) and 3 nights (all or part of 3 12-hour nights) that Jesus is "in the heart of the earth [sepulchre, sepulcher, tomb]" (see Mat 12:39-40) doesn't start counting until after sunset on Thursday (crucifixion day, "Good Thursday" (not "Good Friday")).
+Sometime during the evening (see Mat 27:57-58 and Mar 15:42-45) (after sunset) on Thursday (using today's time), the counting does begin with Friday-Heb night (part of a 12-hour night, that began at sunset Thursday, night#1), and Friday-Heb day (part of a 24-hour day, that began at sunset Thursday, day#1). ]

 & Resurrection QBA ]